CODAIT/text-extensions-for-pandas/README.md

 ### Installation instructions

-We have not yet implemented scripts to build `pip` packages, but you can directly import the contents of the `text_extensions_for_pandas` source tree as a Python package:
+We have not yet posted a release of this project, but you can install by building a `pip` package or by directly importing the contents of the `text_extensions_for_pandas` source tree.

+To build a pip package:
+1. (optional) Activate the `pd` environment that `env.sh` creates
+1. `python3 setup.py sdist bdist_wheel`
+1. The package's `.whl` file will appear under the `dist` directory.

+To directly import the contents of the `text_extensions_for_pandas` source tree as a Python package:

 ```python
 import text_extensions_for_pandas as tp